INSTRUCTIONS TO AUTHORS

 10. Manuscripts should be sent by Online Submission system.
 Papers should be typed in 12 point typescript and double-spaced throughout the text including tables and references with wide margins (3 cm) on one side of a standard A4 paper.

-11. Research papers, should not exceed 5000 words and include: Title page, English and Turkish abstracts, English and Turkish Keywords, Introduction, Materials (Patients) and Methods, Results, Discussion and References.
+11. Research papers, should not exceed 5000 words and include: Title page, Abstract, Keywords, Introduction, Materials (Patients) and Methods, Results, Discussion and References.

 Title page: The title should be concise and reflect the purpose of the study.
 The title should be followed by the list of authors, including their full names with no academic degrees.
 Hospital or university affiliations should also be included.
 Correspondence address, phone and fax numbers and e-mail address should be written.
 Conflict of interest statement should be written on title page.